-The Chatham County Center of North Carolina Cooperative Extension will offer a pollinator conservation workshop and garden tour as part of its Enhancing Sustainability Series on Saturday, May 31, 2014 from 2:00-5:00 p.m. starting MORE »– from Growing Small Farms
+The Chatham County Center of North Carolina Cooperative Extension will offer a pollinator conservation workshop and garden tour as part of its Enhancing Sustainability Series on Tuesday, May 12, 2015 AND Saturday May 16, 2015 from 2:00-5:00 MORE »– from Growing Small Farms

 Rowan County 4-H is now taking orders for their annual Spring Plant Sale.
 Varieties available include: strawberries – Allstar; blueberries – Brightwell, Climax, and Premier; blackberries – Arapaho and Triple Crown; raspberries – MORE »

 Photos by Debbie Roos, Agricultural Extension Agent.
 Chatham County Cooperative Extension runs a popular Junior Chefs Cooking Camp every summer where kids ages 8-12 spend a week learning to prepare and cook food.
 There are four one-week MORE »– from Growing Small Farms

 Get all the dirt on edible community, school and child care gardens, urban ag and growing greener, friendlier communities!
 Registration is open!
 How do you start a community garden—at church, at work, in your MORE »– from Gardening